 Kmart Group - Human rights and ethical sourcing

 Kmart Group acknowledges its responsibility to respect human rights and promote environmental sustainability within its supply chain.
-Stakeholders rightfully expect the retail products sold across the Kmart Group retail network do not come at the expense of the rights of the workers that produce them or adversely impact the environment of Kmart Group sourcing countries.
+Stakeholders expect the products sold across the Kmart Group network are not produced in a way that compromises the rights of workers or adversely impacts the environment of sourcing countries.

 The complexity and depth of supply chains remain key challenges for Kmart Group in its ethical sourcing and wider sustainability efforts.
 The Kmart Group Ethical Sourcing Program includes a detailed compliance framework designed to support suppliers to meet the Kmart Group Ethical Sourcing Code.
 Factory disclosures and third-party factory audits are central to the program.
 Where critical, major and other non-conformances are identified, corrective actions are implemented and improvements are monitored through follow-up audits.

 During the 2023 financial year, Kmart and Target continued their efforts to strengthen the Kmart Group Ethical Sourcing Program.
 Achievements in the 2023 financial year are provided below.

 Factory compliance and transparency

 - More than 1,200 tier 1 supplier factories were subject to 1,379 third-party ethical sourcing audits in the financial year.